Spam Fried Rice

 Helpful Kitchen Tools:

 • Wok.
-A carbon steel wok (affiliate) is the best tool for making fried rice.
+A carbon steel wok (affiliate)works best for fried rice.
 The deep cavity makes it easy to toss and mix the rice, without it spilling over the sides.
 To prevent sticking, make sure the wok is seasoned.
 Also, properly heat the wok before the start of the cooking process.
-If you don’t own a wok, a carbon steel or stainless steel skillet is a good option Again, make sure to properly heat the pan so the rice doesn’t stick.
-Or, use a non-stick skillet.
+If you don’t own a wok, any large skillet is a good option.

 • Large Spatula.
 I love a large metal spatula like the Oxo Fish Spatula (affiliate) for mixing and breaking up the rice.
 One of my favorite kitchen tools that I use on a daily basis.